AP VoteCast: Texas voters sour on state of nation

 NATIONAL ECONOMY

 Voters were slightly negative in their assessments of the nation’s economy.
-Overall, almost half described economic conditions in the U.S. as excellent or good, and more than half called them not so good or poor.
+Overall, more than half called economic conditions in the U.S. not so good or poor, and almost half described them as excellent or good.

 Cheryl North, 71, a retired antiques dealer from Dallas, said she liked what Trump was able to achieve with the economy before the pandemic and thinks it’s “quickly going back in that direction now.”